-- Short-wavelength MOCVD grown InGaAs photodiodes with cut-off wavelength from 1.7 to ~2.8 μm with detectivity ~2 x less than for HgCdTe devices - MBE-grown InAsSb middle-wavelength photodiodes from 3.4 um to 6 μm cut-off wavelength with detectivities ~3x less than for HgCdTe devices.
-The devices have already found some practical applications in less demanding chemical analyzers. - Long (>10.6 μm) photoconductors based on MBE grown InAs/InAsSb superlattices with detectivities close of better compared to those of HgCdTe.
-The use of this device is limited, but the result proofs the feasibility of other types of the high quality long wavelength devices. - The first cascade photodiodes. - (B) Please elaborate what stages are necessary for establishment of possible substitute and respective timeframe needed for completion of such stages.
+- Short-wavelength MOCVD grown InGaAs photodiodes with cut-off wavelength from 1.7 to ~2.8 μm with detectivity ~2 x less than for HgCdTe devices - MBE-grown InAsSb middle-wavelength photodiodes from 3.4 μm to 6 μm cut-off wavelength with detectivities ~3x less than for HgCdTe devices.
+The devices have already found some practical applications in less demanding chemical analyzers. - Long (>10.6 μm) photoconductors based on MBE grown InAs/InAsSb superlattices with detectivities close to those of HgCdTe.
+The use of this device is limited, but the result proofs the feasibility of other types of the high quality long wavelength devices. - Demonstration of cascade photodiodes with cutoff > 10 μm. - (B) Please elaborate what stages are necessary for establishment of possible substitute and respective timeframe needed for completion of such stages.